Every state has a vocational rehabilitation (VR) agency.

-If your high school student has an IEP, the Individuals with Disabilities in Education Act (IDEA) says she has to have a transition plan.
+If your high school student has an , the (IDEA) says she has to have a transition plan.
 Its purpose is to create a smooth transition to whatever she plans to do after high school.
 That might include going to college or going straight to work.

-But what if it seems like your child’s learning and attention issues might be a big obstacle to finding employment?
+But what if it seems like your child’s learning and thinking differences might be a big obstacle to finding employment?
 Or to keeping a job once she gets it?

 Depending on her needs, she might be able to get help from the vocational rehabilitation (VR) agency in your state.
 VR services are for people with all types of disabilities.
 The services are designed to help with work, education and independent living.